This article has links to products and services we love, which we may make commission from.

 Highlights include:

-- The train station where Claire and Frank said their goodbyes.
+• The train station is where Claire and Frank say their goodbyes.

-» » Check availability of this tour led by a former member of Scottish BAFTA «
+» » Check the availability of this tour led by a former member of Scottish BAFTA «

 Outlander Tours Glasgow

-This Outlander day tour leaves from Scotland’s biggest (and best?!) city, Glasgow and not only focuses on the show locations but also the Jacobite story.
+This Outlander day tour leaves Scotland’s biggest (and best?!) city, Glasgow, and focuses not only on the show locations but also the Jacobite story.

 Highlights include:

-- Doune Castle, home of the Clan MacKenzie as well as Deanstoun Distillery, Jamie’s cousin’s warehouse.
+• Doune Castle – home to the Clan MacKenzie and Deanstoun Distillery, Jamie’s cousin’s warehouse.

 » » Popular Glasgow tour check availability and book here « «